 The results of retinol creams are backed by decades of clinical research and many happy customers.
-But there are dozens of retinol products on the market, all with different formulations.
+However, there are dozens of retinol products on the market, all with different formulations.
 How do you decide which retinol cream is right for your skin?

 While the debate continues over the health benefits of many vitamins and supplements, there is no argument about the benefits of retinol creams when it comes to the skin.
-Dermatologists recommend these products because retinol works, and the science is there to back them up.
+Dermatologists recommend these products because retinol works and the science is there to back them up.

-Retinol creams are the ultimate multitaskers when it comes to skin care.
+Retinol creams are the ultimate multitaskers when it comes to skincare.
 It’s hard to find another product that promises to do so much.

 Stimulate new skin cell production